01 of 03

 02 of 03

-Travel Time: Flight time is a a little more than 1 hour, but allow another 1.5 to 2 hours to get to the airport early enough and to collect baggage when you arrive.
+Travel time: Flight time is a little more than 1 hour, but allow another 1.5 to 2 hours to get to the airport early enough and to collect baggage when you arrive.

 You won't be surprised to find that airline flights between LA and San Francisco are faster than taking the train or bus, but the small price difference may be unexpected.
 If you shop around for cheap tickets and buy them at least two weeks ahead of time, you'll only pay a little more for that flight than you would for a bus or train - and when gasoline gets expensive, a solo traveler may find it cheaper to take that flight than to drive.

-Southwest Airlines operates between Los Angeles are airports LAX, Burbank, Ontario or Orange County and in the Bay Area, San Francisco, Oakland or San Jose.
+- Southwest Airlines operates between Los Angeles are airports LAX, Burbank, Ontario, or Orange County and in the Bay Area, San Francisco, Oakland, or San Jose.
 We love their policies - no extra fee for checked bags and no change fees.
-They don't participate in online travel sites, so you should always check directly with their website, where you may also find hotel and airfare packages that can make your planning a snap.
+They don't participate in online travel sites, so you should always check directly with their website, where you may also find hotel and airfare packages that can make planning a snap.

 03 of 03

 People often ask about how they can get from Los Angeles to San Francisco (or vice versa) without renting a car and driving.
-Airline flight options are described on the previous page.
-This is a roundup of the ways you can do it by bus or train.
-Prices are current as of mid-2011.
+Below is a roundup of the ways you can do it by bus or train.

 The Amtrak Coast Starlight line runs from Los Angeles' Union Station to San Jose or to Oakland's Jack London Square but does not go to the city of San Francisco.
 However, they do offer train/bus combinations that can get you there.